Drainage in potted plants is uber important.

 - Excessive drainage or too much water moving through and being lost.

-My goal is to show you how to avert these two problems and find a sweet spot – optimum drainage!
+My goal in this article is to show you how to avert these two problems and find a sweet spot which is optimum drainage for pot plants!

-In today’s post, I’m going to explore various ways you can use to improve the drainage of your pot plants.
+I’m going to explore various ways you can use right now to improve the drainage of your potted plants.
+Be sure to check the resources page for further tools and guides.

 Consequently, optimum drainage will improve your soil or pot mix structure; increases efficiency of phosphorus fertilizer; conserve nitrogen; and control water-logging, leaching, and salinization caused by constant irrigation.